 We’re diverging for another quick paragraph to discuss one of our favorite off-the-shelf tuning options.
 Stacking a JB4 piggyback tune with an MHD back-end flash (BEF).
 We love this setup for multiple different reasons.
 First, the JB4 comes loaded with unique features.
 A few of those features include steering wheel controls, gauge hijacking, on-the-fly map changes, and data-logging.
 The JB4 also offers superior support and control for things like methanol and port injection.
 Finally, (well not really finally – the JB4 has many other benefits that we’re not even mentioning) Burger Motorsports JB4 offers superior safety features.

-*Note - you will need to purchase the JB4 and MHD software license.
+*Note – you will need to purchase the JB4 and MHD software licenses.
 The actual back-end flash maps are free.

 N55 E Series MHD Maps (“Stages”)

 As we mentioned briefly, MHD offers four different stages for the N55 along with a 5th stage for E30 fueling.
 The stages have different supporting mod recommendations.
 Generally, more aggressive stages require additional supporting mods.
 Additionally, power and boost increase with the more aggressive stages – assuming all else equal, such as fueling.
 Available stages for the N55 are 1, 1+, 2, and 2+.
 Within each of these stages are different options depending on fueling.
 The E30 map is considered stage 2+.
 In the remainder of this post we will discuss each of these stages, supporting mod recommendations, and expected horsepower.
 A few quick notes before we move on:

 *We highly recommend replacing spark plugs and ignition coils prior to tuning your N55, especially if this has not been done in the past ~30,000 miles.
 Tuned and modded N55’s are generally best suited to the NGK 97506 1-step colder spark plugs.
 However, OEM plugs generally hold up well for most people under ~400whp.